 Enrolment and Course Fees:

-Course fees can also be paid in four equal instalments of $5600 prior to the start of each term but does not attract the discount given for course fees paid in full prior to the start of the programme.
+The course fees can also be paid in four equal instalments totalling $23900 which does not attract the discount given for course fees paid in full prior to the start of the programme.

-Full details and our terms and conditions are in the Prospectus.
-The course fee does not include the cost of timber but does include the cost of consumable materials i.e. glue, sandpaper, screws, etc.
+Full details and our terms and conditions are in the Prospectus (document links below).
+The course fee does not include the cost of timber but does include the cost of most consumable materials i.e. glue, sandpaper, screws, etc.

 As students are given a wide choice of timber options these are calculated and invoiced term by term.